-The Marinus Link project offers significant opportunities for suitably qualified and experienced Australian manufacturers, suppliers, contractors, subcontractors, consultants, and other service providers to participate, directly or indirectly, in the project.
+The Marinus Link project provides significant opportunities for suitably qualified and experienced Australian manufacturers, suppliers, contractors and subcontractors, consultants and other service providers to participate, directly or indirectly.

 Lead contractors are required to provide Tasmanian and/or Victorian Industry Participation Plans that demonstrate how they will maximise opportunities for Australian companies.